justhasanuknow/Python-Projects/README.md

 # Python-Projects

-The notebook in te Pandas tutorial is a summary of the Pandas Tutorial that i have been following on youtube.
+The notebook in te Notebook/pandas tutorial is a summary of the Pandas Tutorial that i have been following on youtube.
 Name of the channel is CodeBasics.

 Here are the links: